Wilhelm Raabe: Work

 These three works are sometimes referred to as a trilogy.
 While they are independent of each other in substance, they do represent a distinct epoch in the life of Raabe.

 During the third period of the novelist's life his works no longer show this pessimistic strain.
 A genial humor pervades them, reminiscent of Dickens, though they frequently deal with serious subjects.
 Horacker (1876) perhaps best represents this tendency, and has been cited as his masterpiece.
 Der Dräumling (1872), and Deutscher Mondschein (1873), also come under this head.
-Of his numerous later works Das Odfeld (1889) and Die Akten des Vogelsangs (1895) seemed to be most read.
+Of his numerous later works Das Odfeld (1889) and The Birdsong Papers (Die Akten des Vogelsangs, 1895) seemed to be most read.
 Kloster Lugau (1894) and Hastenbeck (1899) also belong to this period.

 Raabe's early works were influenced to some extent by Jean Paul.
 Later he shows evidences of having read Dickens and Thackeray.

 His estimation by the German people was especially shown at the celebration of his 70th birthday in 1901.
 Beginning in 1965, the critical edition of Raabe's complete works was published as Sämtliche Werke (Braunschweiger Ausgabe) commissioned by the Braunschweigischen Wissenschaftlichen Gesellschaft and edited by Karl Hoppe.